Resident Dining Plans

 I don’t live in “traditional campus housing.”
 Is there a plan for me?

 YES !!
-While students who do not live in traditional on campus housing are not required to purchase a dining plan, you can purchase a seven-day anytime dining plan, a five-day anytime dining plan, or blocks of Dining Dollars at a discount (5% discount upon purchase and no sales tax when used (6%)).
+While students who do not live in traditional on campus housing are not required to purchase a seven-day dining plan, you can select any of our Connector Dining Plans – a seven-day anytime dining plan, a five-day anytime dining plan, blocks of all-you-care-to-eat meals or blocks of Dining Dollars at a discount (5% discount upon purchase and no sales tax when used (6%)).

 Why would I want to buy an upgraded (larger) dining plan?